Updated December, 2014.

 Go to topsy.com and pick “Influencers”.
 After that search for keywords that are related to your blog.

-I picked “Blogging” and got a list of people that are active and somewhat authorities in the blogging niche.
+I picked “Blogging” and got a list of people who are active and considered to be authorities in the blogging niche.
 Now, do some research about them.

-Check their blog, posts, tweets and see where you can step in and add value with your comments and discussion.
-There are several other tools for that as well, for example Klout, Twello, Tehnokrati and more.
+Check their blog, posts and tweets, and see where you can step in and add value with your comments and discussion.
+There are several other tools you can use, for example Klout, Twello, Tehnokrati and more.

-The easiest way to start interacting is posting VALUE-ADDING blog comments to popular posts.
-Keep in mind that you’ll have to pick not too old articles and also the ones where you feel you’re competent to say something.
+The easiest way to start interacting is by posting VALUE-ADDING blog comments to popular posts.
+Keep in mind that you’ll have to pick recent articles and also the ones where you feel you’re competent and able to say something.

 Keep your eye on their social media activity, re-tweet their updates and answer their questions.
-Connections don’t come over-night and take time but are totally worth it in the long run.
+Connections don’t come overnight; they take time but are totally worth it in the long run.

 Conclusion: When you manage to build a relationship with the authorities in your niche, you will start gaining more exposure.
-And when you do, it’s only matter of time when you become an authority also.
+And when you do, it’s only matter of time before you also become an authority.

 6) Start participating in forums and blogs that are similar to yours

-Another great way to start receiving traffic from different sources is becoming active in all sorts of discussions that are relevant to your blog.
+Another great way to start receiving traffic from different sources is to become active in all sorts of discussions that are relevant to your blog.
 Here’s what you should do:

 2) Become an active reader on blogs that are similar to yours.
-For example, if your blog is about fashion, then it’s also wise to leave comments to other blogs that already have some sort of audience.
-In that way you literally “steal” readers from different blogs.
-However, make sure you don’t “spam”, instead you should leave meaningful comments that actually attract others to read your own blog.
+For example, if your blog is about fashion, then it’s also wise to leave comments on other blogs that already have some sort of audience.
+That way you can literally “steal” readers from other blogs.
+However, make sure you don’t “spam”; instead you should leave meaningful comments that actually attract others to read your own blog.

-Conclusion: Getting into discussions is not time consuming, but very efficient way to drive laser-targeted visitors to your blog.
+Conclusion: Getting into discussions is not time consuming, but it’s a very efficient way to drive laser-targeted visitors to your blog.
 Don’t miss that opportunity.

 7) Establish relationships, get links & optimize your blog for Google

 Another way to get traffic to your blog is by making your site “Google friendly”.
-In that way you can get more traffic from Google, as well as from Bing and Yahoo.
+That way you can get more traffic from Google, as well as from Bing and Yahoo.
 In a nut shell, in order to get better rankings, they all want you to have:

 - Good content